Frequently Asked Questions

 There are two cloakrooms located inside the ColumbiaHalle, where coats and personal belongings can be left against a fee.

 Backpacks and bags larger than A4 may not be taken into the hall at most events.
 To avoid inconvenience at the entrance, please try to refrain from bringing unnecessary items or large luggage.
-If necessary, a container is located outside the hall where again items can be left for a fee.

 Please also note the regulations by the event organiser!